A small desk with a strict standard.

 Julian Roth

-Pharmacology & mechanismsHow these molecules actually work — receptors, half-lives, interactions — and where the mechanism story outruns the evidence.
+Pharmacology & mechanismsReceptors, half-lives, drug interactions, and where mechanism outruns evidence.